Chronology of World War II

 Artillery in Action in Normandy

-An M4 of 743rd Tank Battalion at Domfront, France, 16 August 1944
+An M4 of 743rd Tank Battalion

-M4 of 743rd Tank Battalion
+An M4 of 743rd Tank Battalion

-Central Square of Falaise, 16 August 1944
+Central Square of Falaise

-Central square of Falaise
+Central Square of Falaise

-German Prisoners in Le Muy, France, 16 August 1944
+German Prisoners in Le Muy, France

-German prisoners in Le Muy
+German Prisoners in Le Muy, France

 Assessing the Damage to an M4 Sherman